VingronLab/CAbiNet_paper/SupplementaryMaterials/README.md

 * Figure2a_PBMC10x_CAbiNet_plotly.html
     - Interactive biMAP of PBMC10x data in Fig.2a.
 Please put the mouse cursor over the points, the information (type/biclustering/name) will automatically printed to screen.

+* Fig3a_tabula_muris_biMAP_interactive.html
+    - Interactive scatter biMAP for the tabula muris data.

+* Fig3a_tabula_muris_hex_biMAP_interactive.html
+    - Interactive biMAP with cells binned in hexagons for easier browsing of the genes for the tabula muris data.

+* Fig4a_brain_organoids_hex_biMAP_interactive.html
+    - Interactive scatter biMAP for the brain organoid data.

+* Fig4a_brain_organoids_hex_biMAP_interactive.html
+    - Interactive biMAP with cells binned in hexagons for easier browsing of the genes for the brain organoid data.

 * Figure5b_DmelSpatial_CAbiNet_plotly.html
     - Interactive biMAP of DemlSpatial data.